CarperAI/Code-Pile/codepile/usenet/README.md

 ## Usage:

-Run `codepile.usenet.usenet.main(temp, dest)`

-- **temp** - location where files will be downloaded and extracted from Internet Archives.
-- **dest** - processed xml files stored here.
+`Dataset.download` has the following options:

-- **files** - (Optional, Highly Recommended) A subset of files to fetch from the archive for testing purposes.
-Default is None.
-Leave blank to download and process ALL files in the archive.
+- **files** (optional) - A subset of groups to fetch from the archive (See groups below).
+If empty processes the entire usenet-comp archive.
-- **ia_id** - Internet Archive identifier, default is '[usenet-comp](https://archive.org/details/usenet-comp)'

-**Example Usage:**

-`main('temp', 'dest', ['comp.lang.basic.visual.mbox.zip', ], )`

-Fetches and processes only the [visual basic](https://archive.org/download/usenet-comp) item from the usenet-comp archives.
+### Groups

+Usenet is made up of multiple logical groupings of topics.
+For instance, comp.lang.java.programming consists of all questions and answers related to the java programming language.

+usenet-comp groups all groups that come under the comp heading.
+Approx 30 GB of messages.

+This scraper allows you to process all comp groups or a subset such as only java groups, c++ related groups, etc.